SamFromDaUk/jmvc-component-search/README.md

-jmvc-component-table
+jmvc-component-search
 ====================

-A table component for JMVC 3.2.4.
+A search component for JMVC 3.2.4.

 ## API
 ### Parameters
-- headers (object literal)
-- rows (JMVC list)
-- template *optional* (string)
+- needle (string)
+- haystack (JMVC list OR endpoint)

-Both `headers` and `rows` arguments must be satisfied for the table to correctly render.
+Both `needle` and `haystack` arguments must be satisfied.